danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 ---
 layout: post
-title: On the Extrapolative Powers of Neural Networks.
+title: Extrapolation and Assumptions in Neural Networks.
 date: 2018-06-03
 comments: true
 external-url:
 categories: AI
 ---

-## Introduction
+<h4 id="introduction-1">Introduction</h4>
 Extrapolation is an integral part of intelligence.

 Vaguely, the two main components of extrapolation are the identification of sub-symbols and the logical synthesis of such sub-symbols into a desired output/label by learning how these sub-symbols interact.